 The 2nd day is considered to be the most difficult.
 You wake up at 5 am in the morning to the challenge of mounting the steep rise of 1200 m to get to the famous Dead Woman’s Pass (Warmiwañusca in Quechua) and discover that you have to make a steep descent of 600 m along some very narrow and broken stairs right after that.
 It is here, where the altitude begins to take its toll.
 You need a double effort for every step you make.
 However, this is rewarded with some magnificent views of the surrounding glaciers which you can enjoy as much as you like during the many stops you make on your way.
 Once you are at the top of the Dead Woman’s Pass, you feel very proud of yourself to have accomplished what is supposed to be the most challenging part of the route.
 It is also what they call the point of no return.
 Once you cross Warmiwañusca Pass there is no way back to Cusco.
 You can only move forward towards Machu Picchu.

 The 3d day is supposed to be the longest and most enjoyable.
 You hike for about 16 km through a variety of archeological Inca sites and the cloud forest.
-You walk the original (unrestored) section of the Inca Trail.
+You walk the original (unrestored) section of the Inca Trail and, depending on your speed, can explore several ruins on the way: Runkuraqay, Sayacmarca, Phuyupatamarca, Intipata, and Winay Wayna.
 You pass through some narrow caves, meet some llamas, observe the slopes of the towering mountains overgrown with a maze of intertwining trees and look in awe at the ravine covered with thick jungle below.
 The everchanging scenery takes your breath away and tickles your nerves.
 You see the looming Machu Picchu Mountain in the far distance and realize with relief that you are approaching the end of your journey.

 At the same time, for me personally, the 3d day was physically the toughest.
 At the beginning of the day, there were a few uphills, which were not as bad as the Dead Woman’s Pass.
 However, by the afternoon the overall fatigue had accumulated and the last steep and uneven downhill to the Intipata ruins, the locals justly call the gringo killer, nearly killed my knees.
 When I arrived at the camp I felt as if I could hardly bend them anymore.
 They were so sore.
 So if your knees are prone to aching, you’d rather wear special knee braces to support them throughout the whole trek.

-The 4th day is the culmination point of your whole adventure.
+The 4th day is the culminating point of your pilgrimage, so to say.
 You wake up at 3 am eager to embrace the remaining part of the trail leading you to the Sacred City of the Incas.
 You walk for about 2-2,5 hours before reaching the last steep climb to the Sun Gate (Inti Punku in Quechua) which used to be the main entrance to Machu Picchu.
 Only a few selected elite people, close to the king, were allowed to get inside the city.
 And when you finally get to the top early at dawn you suddenly feel like being one of them.
 This can be true, in a way, since one cannot get to the Sun Gate other than by trekking the Inca Trail.

 From the top of the Sun Gate, you look down at the whole town of Machu Picchu and marvel at its beauty.
 Well, I have to own it up.
-In our case, the whole scenery below was hidden by a thick fog so we couldn’t really admire it.
-But once we started descending to the terraces, the sky began to clear and the stunning view of the ancient citadel was revealed to our eyes.
+In our case, the whole scenery below was hidden by a thick fog so, at first, we couldn not really see much.
+However, once we started descending to the terraces, the sky began to clear and the stunning view of the ancient citadel was revealed to our eyes.

 This was a "mission accomplished" moment.
 We finally reached one of the most enigmatic places on earth.
 A survival city that has carried the wisdom and the secrets of an ancient civilization through centuries of brutal oppression and disowning of the local cultural roots.
 Furthermore, we did it through a hard physical effort, walking the same route the Incas used to take 600 years ago and visiting the same places they would stop at on the way.
 Somehow, this made me realize a much stronger connection to the past and gave me a certain sense of achievement that I wouldn’t have gotten if we had gone to Machu Picchu by train.

-Nevertheless, I hope, in this article, I have given you enough reasons to put all your doubts aside and experience the Inca Trail yourself.
+If you have read my story till the end, I bet you are seriously thinking about hiking the Inca Trail to Machu Picchu yourself.
+So I hope I have given you enough reasons to put all your doubts aside and sign up for the 4-day Classic trek straight away.
 Yes, it’s not exactly a luxury kind of travel or a leisurely walk through a city park.
-Yet, the adventure that expects you and the discoveries that you are sure to make will fully reward you for all your efforts.
-The four eventful days on the trail will give you memories of a lifetime that cannot be replaced by anything else.
+Yet, the adventure that expects you and the discoveries that you can make on the trail will fully reward you for all your efforts.
+It is one of those once-in-a-lifetime experiences that you will remember for the rest of your life.